dannsam/xenko-docs/manual/get-started/launch-xenko.md

 For minor versions, only the last number of the version number changes (1.9.0, 1.9.1, 1.9.2, etc).
 Minor versions don't contain breaking changes, so they're safe to install and use with your existing projects.

 >![Note]
 >You can't revert to earlier minor versions.
-For example, you can move from Xenko 1.9 to 1.8, but you can't move from Xenko 1.9.2 to Xenko 1.9.1.
+For example, you can install both Xenko 1.9 and 1.8 side by side, but you can't revert from Xenko 1.9.2 to Xenko 1.9.1.

 * To see the release notes for a particular version, click the **note icon** next to the version name.